Who are CLINIC subscribers?

-As a subscriber, organizations and their designated staff receive the following benefits:
+As a subscriber, designated nonprofit staff receive the following benefits:

 Legal Training and Mentoring

 - Consult with an experienced immigration attorney who has expertise in areas of practice common to nonprofit client’s needs.
 This benefit often helps nonprofit immigration programs without an attorney in its application for Department of Justice recognition.

 - Access to CLINIC’s unparalleled resources designed for nonprofit immigration legal representatives and their professional development needs including a wide array of legal immigration toolkits, papers, training manuals, program management tools, and other resources to further enhance your practice and better serve your clients;

 - Free access to periodic webinars on unique issues in immigration law and recent changes;